- Pick the perfect protein.

 Don’t drown your grilled masterpiece in salty sauces, sugary condiments or heavy dressings.
 Use as little of these as possible, and try making your own healthier condiments.
 It’s easier than you think!
 And sometimes, a simple squeeze of lemon or lime is all it needs.

 - Choose healthier sides.

 Swap the traditional store-bought barbecue fare like baked beans, cole slaw, macaroni salad and potato salad – which can have a lot of saturated fat, sodium and added sugars – for healthier homemade versions.
-Or change it up and do a colorful bean salad, fruit salad or leafy green salad.
+Or change it up and do a colourful bean salad, fruit salad or leafy green salad.